Spring Scholarships in Scandinavia

 Copenhagen, Denmark

-Topics(s): Arts, Humanities, Science & Technology, Social Sciences
+Topics(s): Arts, Humanities, Science & Technology, Global Health, Business

 Topic(s): Business

-Requirements: At this time, Copenhagen Business School is only an option for applicants who have applied for the Copenhagen Business School Exchange (applications typically due March 3, 2025).
-If the applicant is selected to be a Brittingham Viking Scholar but later finds out they are denied a spot in the Copenhagen Business School Exchange, they will study instead at the University of Copenhagen.
+Requirements: At this time, Copenhagen Business School is only an option for applicants who have concurrently applied for the Copenhagen Business School Exchange (applications were due February 27, 2026).

 Helsinki, Finland